developer-zebra/developer-zebra-site/src/ddt/2-3/guide/configuration/index.md

   - **Radio Power Cycle –** checks for operability when turning the Bluetooth radio on/off
   - **Functional/Non-functional –** determines whether the Bluetooth radio can be enabled/disabled within a specified period of time.
 Returns functional if the Bluetooth radio is functional.
   - **Discoverable/Connectable –** checks if connectable or discoverable
-- **WiFi Tests –** tests operation of the WiFi radio and returns WiFi related information
+- **WiFi Test –** tests operation of the WiFi radio and returns WiFi related information
   - **MAC address –** checks whether the MAC address is valid based on its format
   - **Ping Address –** specifies the domain name to perform the ping test
   - **Network Test –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
-  - **Radio Power Cycle –** checks for operability when turning the WiFi radio on/off
-- **Battery Tests –** checks the battery status and returns battery related information
+- **Battery Test –** checks the battery status and returns battery related information
   - **Part Number –** returns the battery part number
   - **Serial Number –** returns the battery serial number
   - **Manufacture Date –** returns the battery date of manufacture
   - **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned
-- **WWAN Tests –** tests operation of the WWAN radio and returns related WWAN information
+- **WWAN Test –** tests operation of the WWAN radio and returns related WWAN information
   - **Sim State –** checks whether the sim card is present
   - **Voice State –** checks the voice state of the sim card
   - **Data State –** checks the data state of the sim card
-- **Audio Test –** tests operation of the device microphone and speaker \* **Test Timeout –** specifies the time in seconds to wait for user input
+- **Audio Test –** tests operation of the device microphone and speaker
+- **Test Timeout –** specifies the time in seconds to wait for user input
 <br>
 <p>When text values are modified, such as <b>Test Timeout</b> or <b>Ping Address</b>, these values take effect as long as the app is running.
 When the app is closed and relaunched, the values retrieved from the configuration file take into effect.</p>